 Most weekday workouts have tips to help you work the sessions into your busy life and advice on whether to move the workout to another day or just miss it out.
 Optional extra point bonus workouts are included in the plan for you to take advantage of when you have unexpected free time and each Friday has a bike commute option to take advantage of casual Friday's.
 The longest ride of the week is at the weekend.

 Weekly training hours average around 6-8 hours with 1-2 extra bonus workouts per week on top of that available for you if you have the time and energy.

 Visit the LW Coaching website http://lwcoaching.com/ to ask training plan questions on our forum, read mountain bike specific training articles, learn new workouts and see what events our coaches and athletes have been racing.

-Examples are bridging, pillar exercises, crunches, back extensions, Pilates.
+Examples are bridging, pillar exercises, crunches, back extensions, bridging, Pilates.
 If you are time crunched today you can split this up into 2-3 ten minute sessions and fit them into your schedule wherever possible.

 Follow this link for exercise suggestions Core Training for Mountain Bikers.: http://lwcoaching.com/core-strength-for-mountain-bikers/